 Baking apricots are one way to cook them.
 You need to cut apricots into two halves, remove the seed and keep the cut side down in a baking dish filled with about 1 inch of water.
 Bake at a temperature of 400°F until the fruit becomes soft.

 The other way is by steaming the apricots or putting the fruits in boiling water for a few minutes.
 After taking the apricots out from the water, run them under cold water and the skin of the fruit easily gets peeled.
-You can either cut them lengthwise and give your baby as a finger food or mash it up roughly and feed her using a spoon.
+You can either cut them lengthwise and give your baby as finger food or mash it up roughly and feed her using a spoon.

 Can Apricots Cause Allergies in Babies?

 Apricot allergy is rare but it does happen.
 In case your baby is allergic to apricots, the tongue, lips, face or throat swells up and there may also be a tingling sensation in the mouth.
 Some children may also suffer severe respiratory problem called anaphylaxis.
+Sulphites found in dried apricots can cause asthma.

 In case your baby has birch pollen allergy, eating apricots may cause oral allergy syndrome.
 Even babies who have had apricots without any problem earlier can suddenly suffer symptoms like itching and irritation of the mouth and throat.
 However, the symptoms usually subside on its own in most cases in this kind of allergy.
 In few, the symptoms may persist and aggravate to something severe as anaphylaxis.